raphaelrk/grade50/README.md

 find . -type f -name "*.sh" -exec chmod 777 {} \;
 ```

+- Retrieve problem set submissions with `./retrieval`
-Grade an individual folder with `./grade`, which'll both output to stdout and to a file called `check50.txt`.
+- Grade an individual folder with `./grade`, which'll both output to stdout and to a file called `check50.txt`
-Grade all the folders in a pset directory at once with `./grade_all`
+- Grade all the folders in a pset directory at once with `./grade_all`